 REST stands for Representational State Transfer, a term coined by Roy Fielding in 2000.
 It is an architecture style for designing loosely coupled applications over HTTP, that is often used in the development of web services.
 REST does not enforce any rule regarding how it should be implemented at lower level, it just put high level design guidelines and leave you to think of your own implementation.

 In my last employment, I designed RESTful APIs for telecom major company for 2 good years.
-In this post, we will be sharing my thoughts apart from normal design practices.
-You may not be agree with me on few points, and that’s perfectly OK.
-I will be happy to discuss anything from you with open mind.
+In this post, I will be sharing my thoughts apart from normal design practices.
+You may not agree with me on a few points, and that’s perfectly OK.
+I will be happy to discuss anything from you with an open mind.

 Let’s start with standard design specific stuff to clear what ‘Roy Fielding’ wants us to build.
 Then we will discuss my stuff which will be more towards finer points while you design your RESTful APIs.